Vignesh-blazewolf/SQL-Learning-Journey/README.md

 **Day 6 Progress**
 --> Mastered aggregate functions
 --> Applied GROUP BY with real dataset
 --> Used HAVING for filtering results
+--> Performed department-wise analysis